-Chinese man assaults wife at city hall before divorce
+Chinese man assaults wife at City Hall before divorce

 A terrible assault has drawn significant attention online after a husband brutally attacked his wife within the confines of a governmental department in China.
 Despite intervention from officers present, he continued to assault her before they eventually divorced.

-The shocking incident reportedly happened on the morning of 12 July at a marriage registry situated within Pinhai City Hall in Yancheng, Jiangsu Province, China.
+The shocking incident reportedly happened yesterday morning at a marriage registry situated within Pinhai City Hall in Yancheng, Jiangsu province, China.
 A camera recorded the husband relentlessly assaulting his wife as she sat on a chair.

 The video of the distressing incident ignited widespread debate online once it was revealed.
-Many questioned why the police didn’t arrest the man and pressed legal charges against him for his actions, reports Sanook.
+Many questioned why the police didn’t arrest the man and press legal charges against him for his actions, reported Sanook.

 “God, stay away from this man!”